Hunter19823/kubejsadditions/README.md

 You use the name of the event you registered to listen to it.
 The event parameter is an instance of the `ProxyClass` class.
 You can listen to any event from any script context (Startup, Client, Server) with the same syntax.

+***Important Note for KubeJS Additions 4.0.0+ (Mc 1.20+)***:

+Due to changes with KubeJS Event handlers, `ArchEvents.handle` has been split into `ArchEvents.handleClient`, `ArchEvents.handleServer`, and `ArchEvents.handleStartup` for each script type respectively.
+The syntax is the same as the above example, however, you must use the correct method for the script type you are using.

+For previous versions of KubeJS Additions, you can use `ArchEvents.handle` for all script types.

 ## [Custom Fabric Event Listeners](https://github.com/Hunter19823/kubejsadditions/blob/3d489ddef363573218f68a8a7e34f924729fe1c2/fabric/src/main/java/pie/ilikepiefoo/fabric/FabricEventsJS.java#L60)